tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@harshdigwani/index.md

 ### Portfolio v2

-_description_ :  Updating my protfolio to second version removing the use of bootstrap an now it is build without any CSS Library only using Pure CSS.
+_description_ :  Updating my protfolio to second version removing the use of bootstrap and now it is build without any CSS Library only using Pure CSS.

-Currently working...

 _stack_ : HTML, CSS and Flexbox and Media Queries.